dan-fedramp/docs/markdown/FRMR.LOW.20x-low-pilot.md

 ## Key Security Indicators
+### KSI-CED: Cybersecurity Education

+**A secure cloud service provider will continuously educate their employees on cybersecurity measures, testing them regularly to ensure their knowledge is satisfactory.**

+#### KSI-CED-01
+> Ensure all employees receive security awareness training.

+#### KSI-CED-02
+> Require role-specific training for high risk roles, including at least roles with privileged access.

+### KSI-CMT: Change Management

+**A secure cloud service provider will ensure that all system changes are properly documented and configuration baselines are updated accordingly.**

+#### KSI-CMT-01
+> Log and monitor system modifications.

+#### KSI-CMT-02
+> Execute changes though redeployment of version controlled immutable resources rather than direct modification wherever possible.

+#### KSI-CMT-03
+> Implement automated testing and validation of changes prior to deployment.

+#### KSI-CMT-04
+> Have a documented change management procedure.

+#### KSI-CMT-05
+> Evaluate the risk and potential impact of any change.

 ### KSI-CNA: Cloud Native Architecture

 **A secure cloud service offering will use cloud native architecture and design principles to enforce and enhance the Confidentiality, Integrity and Availability of the system.**